 Assets and liabilities denominated in foreign currencies are translated into U.S. dollars at exchange rates in effect on reporting dates, and revenue and expenses are translated at rates in effect on transaction dates.
 Transaction and translation gains and losses are included in current results.
-The resulting foreign currency translation gains of \$1,554,000 and \$907,000 for the years ended September 30, 2011 and 2010, respectively, are included in printing, supplies and other office expenses and investment income.
+The resulting foreign currency translation gain of \$1,148,000 for the year ended September 30, 2013, is included in printing, supplies and other office expenses and investment income on the statement of activities.